-Multilevel converters have become an attractive solution for high power applications.
+Multilevel converters are today the preferred solution for high power applications.
 The most common multilevel converter topologies have been described in this chapter.
 Complexity both in control and hardware structure, reliability, modularity and efficiency as the most important parameters for high power applications are addressed for the described topologies.
-Several modulation techniques for multilevel converters were also briefly reviewed.
+Several modulation techniques for multilevel converters have also been briefly reviewed.